toor/lambdaOS/README.md

 # lambdaOS
 An OS written in Rust and Assembly.
-It currently only supports the x86_64 arch.
+It currently only supports the amd64 architecture.
 ## Features
 **Completed**
-- Basic VGA Driver
+- VGA driver.
-- Paging and frame allocator
-- Kernel remapping
-- Heap allocation
+- Paging.
-- Keyboard input.
+- Keyboard input / PS/2 driver.
-- Task scheduling (using timer).

-**Planned**
-- System calls.
-- FS support.
+- Basic support for PCI devices.
+- Basic pre-emptive scheduling.

 ## Building
 ```bash